-On the evening of Friday 17th January 2014, Dan persuaded his mum to let him go to a party, with a group of friends.
-As Dan was usually responsible, Fiona agreed that he could go.
-Dan and his friends went to an illegal rave in Hillingdon instead of the party.
-It was the first time he’d been to a rave.
-At the rave Dan took MDMA, along with four of the others.
-He had no way of knowing that there was a lethal amount of MDMA in the bag he had.
-The other four were fine, but whichever of them had had that bag would have died.
-It happened to be Dan.
+On the evening of Friday 17th January 2014, Dan persuaded his mum to let him go to a party with a group of friends.
+However, instead of going to a party, Dan and his friends went to an illegal rave in Hillingdon, the first time he’d been to such an event.
+At the rave Dan took MDMA (ecstasy), along with four of his group.
+He had no way of knowing that there was a lethal amount of MDMA in the bag he had, which was twelve times stronger than had caused deaths in the past.
+The other four boys were fine, but whichever of them had had that bag would almost certainly also have died.
+It just happened to be Dan.

-Dan’s body temperature soared to 42 degrees centigrade and above.
+As a result of taking MDMA, Dan’s body temperature soared to 42⁰C and above.
 At this temperature, the body’s organs can’t cope and they shut down.
 For a couple of hours his friends couldn’t find him, and when they did he was propped up outside the building in the rain with paramedics.
-Dan was rushed to A&E at 0430 on Saturday 18th January.
+Dan was rushed to A&E at 04:30 on Saturday 18th January.

-At 0530, the police knocked on Fiona and Tim’s front door and gave them the shocking news that Dan was unconscious in intensive care and fighting for his life.
-Because his legs were swelling, he needed an operation to cut them open to relieve the pressure.
+At 05:30, the police knocked on Fiona and Tim’s front door and gave them the shocking news that Dan was unconscious in intensive care and fighting for his life.
+Because his legs were swelling, he needed an operation to cut them open to relieve the pressure, or they would have had to have been amputated.
 He was on life support, his body unable to cope with the effects of the drug.
 During 18th January, Dan was transferred to King’s College Hospital Liver Unit, one of the most specialised units in Europe.
 There, machines did the work of his heart, lungs, liver, kidneys and circulatory system.
-The staff did everything they could to save Dan’s life, but at 1250 on Monday 20th January, Dan died, surrounded by his family.
+The staff did everything they could to save Dan’s life, but at 12:50 on Monday 20th January, Dan died, surrounded by his family.

-Dan was just 16 when he died.
-He was one of the very last people anyone would have expected to come to harm from drugs, but he did.
-Tim, Fiona and Jacob felt if this could happen to someone like Dan, it could happen to anyone, and they wanted to do all they could to prevent this.
-Dan’s death is a tragedy that needn’t have happened.
-The Daniel Spargo-Mabbs Foundation exists to make sure no harm happens to another young person through drugs or alcohol, and that all other young people get to go home safely.
+Dan was just 16 years old when he died.
+He was one of the very last people anyone would have expected to come to harm from drugs and Tim, Fiona and Jacob felt if this could happen to someone like Dan, it could happen to anyone.
+Dan’s death is a tragedy that needn’t have happened and so the Daniel Spargo-Mabbs Foundation exists to make sure no harm happens to another young person through drugs or alcohol, and that all other young people get to go home safely.

-Written by Tim, Fiona and Jacob Spargo-Mabbs and issued by the Metropolitan Police press bureau on the day of his funeral, 11 February 2014
+Written by Tim, Fiona and Jacob Spargo-Mabbs and issued by the Metropolitan Police press bureau on the day of his funeral.

 A tribute to Dan written by his headteacher, Richard Parrish, a week after he died.